-Speak to a GP or your health visitor if you think you may be depressed.
+Non-urgent advice: Speak to a GP, midwife or health visitor if you think you may be depressed

-Many health visitors have been trained to recognise postnatal depression and have techniques that can help.
+Many midwives and health visitors have been trained to recognise postnatal depression and have techniques that can help.

 If they cannot help, they'll know someone in your area who can.